syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 standalone-tiny | Stand-alone   | m1c.tiny  | Load balancer is implemented in a single stand-alone virtual machine

 The default load balancer flavor is `failover-small` which offers more performance and failure resilience.
 You may choose `standalone-small` instead for development setups to save some resources when failure resilience is not the top priority.

+### Connection Limit

+By default the Octavia load balancers are configured with a connection limit of 50000.
+You may set a different limit in the configuration of the listener.